 ## 0.46

-1. Simply multiply the right-hand tail probability by two to represent the idea that we want to reserve an equal amount of probability from the left tail for “at least as extreme observations” as we do from the right tail.
+1. Simply multiply the right-hand tail probability by 2 to represent the idea that we want to reserve an equal amount of probability from the left tail for “at least as extreme observations” as we do from the right tail.
 This simple approximation works fine for practical purposes, but it does not give exactly the same P-value as was given by binom.test().

 2*p.right